- 1. Winix 5500-2 True HEPA Air Purifier

 Up to 27dbs

 The second of our LEVOIT is our ozone free pick.
 You might like that LV-PUR131 H13 True HEPA Filter Air Purifier has a sleep mode that you can control through Alexa too.
 We found it was great for the lounge and bedroom, and larger spaces like the kitchen where you can remove and control allergens and smoke from cooking.
+While it doesn’t read the CO level as a carbon monoxide detector, it still filters it from the ar.
 The true HEPA filter means that it traps fine particles and spores as well as removing fumes.

 Cleans large surface areas